 04. Design public spaces and events with accessibility in mind

-Global leaders can promote accessible technology, such as captioning and sign language interpretation, in public spaces and events.
-Additionally, global leaders can advocate for including deaf individuals in public dialogue and decision-making processes, ensuring their voices are heard, and their perspectives are represented.
+Global leaders can promote accessible technology, such as captioning and sign language interpretation.
+United States did so when they hired full-time ASL interpreters for the White House for the first time in 2022.
+Additionally, global leaders can advocate for including deaf individuals in public dialogue and decision-making processes, ensuring their voices are heard and their perspectives are represented.

 In conclusion, by advocating for inclusivity and pushing for change on a larger scale, global leaders can help create a more accessible and equitable world for all.
 Together, we can work towards a society where deaf or hard of hearing individuals have the same opportunities to succeed as their hearing peers.